SPECIES GUIDANCE

 • Metasequoia glyptostroboides Dawn Redwood - only in grass verges - available, extra charge £106

-• Platanus x hispanica London Plane - not available
+• Platanus x hispanica London Plane - available

 • Tilia cordata Small Leaved Lime - available